 For each estimate or document you issue, a number is generated that provides it with a unique identification.
 In this article, we will analyze the different ways this number may occur as well as the control you have over numbering, according to your needs.

 Every document type in Elorus defines a single serial numbering, provided that a specific sequence is not set at the time of issuing.
 For instance, the first “Invoice” document will receive the number #1, whereas the first “Receipt” will be also numbered with #1.
 For a more detailed explanation on document types, you may refer to our article.

 2. Series-based numbering

-Every series in itself is designated as a single serial numbering regardless of the document type.
-When you add a new series on the application, you also define the document types to which it applies.
-You have to set at least one type of documents for each series.
+Every series can be designated to one document type.
+When you add a new series on the application, you also define the document type to which it applies.